ayenisholah/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `Relational Databases` and `SQL`.
+A relational database is a set of formally described tables from which data can be accessed or reassembled in many different ways without having to reorganize the database tables.

 1. Why do tables need a `primary key`?
+The PRIMARY KEY constraint uniquely identifies each record in a table.

+Primary keys must contain UNIQUE values, and cannot contain NULL values.

 1. What is the name given to a table column that references the primary key on another table.
+Foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.
+Model your tables so you can have multiple 1 to many relationships

 ## Project Set Up